abnatal/botobot/README.md

 - [ ] Admin Interface

 ## Why "boto"?
-Boto is the amazon river dolphin (Inia geoffrensis).
+Boto is the <a href='https://marinemammalscience.org/facts/inia-geoffrensis'>amazon river dolphin</a>.
 One of their strongest skills is communication.